 Cadets learn life skills like teamwork, organization, problem solving, and communication that allow them to excel both in the Corps of Cadets, as well as become tomorrow’s leaders in various fields including engineering, medicine, law, and business.

 These lessons extend beyond JROTC classroom time and into the evenings.
-After classes and sports are over for the day, Cadets have time with Trainers, Advisor, Counselors (TAC Officers) who reinforce lessons of leadership and good character.
+After classes and sports are over for the day, Cadets have time with Trainers, Advisor, Coaches (TAC Officers) who reinforce lessons of leadership and good character.

 The Army and Navy Academy is currently an Honor Unit with Distinction.
 This process requires cadets to adhere to key protocols, go through various inspections, and meet the highest level of criteria as established by JROTC scoring systems.

 Army and Navy Academy awards credit toward graduation for each year of the JROTC program, consisting of four levels of Leadership Education Training (LET) instruction — each LET level must total 180 academic hours.* The main goal of all JROTC learning experiences is the Cadet’s success.

 The JROTC curriculum — based on the principles of performance-based, learner-centered education — is linked to the McREL (instructional leadership resource) national standards.
 Every lesson and assessment actively engages students in higher-order thinking and skill performance.

 The program of instruction provides the flexibility to link the standards for elective credit and additional credit in subject areas such as physical education, health, wellness, life management skills, freshman orientation, government, civics, practical and performing arts, careers and so forth.

 |Basic Courses||LET 1||LET 2||LET 3||LET 4||TOTAL|